-- Editing the Bill of Materials of a product that is of type “Manufacture from Work Order”
+- Editing the Bill of Materials of a product that is of type “Manufacture from Production Order”

 - Editing the price of a product while creating a document.
 This option can be found under the Documents (Inventory Transactions and Invoices) and under the Documents (Sales Quotes and Orders) tabs respectively.